 Much of the various systems for productivity focus on new and ever more efficient ways to handle tasks and to-do lists.

 To-do lists are indeed valuable time management tools (I personally use and recommend GTD).
-However before prioritising you need to start with elimination.
+However before prioritizing you need to start with elimination.
 Decide on the things that you will not do, projects you will not take on and the type of people you won’t work with.

-However guilt or a false sense of responsibility can cause us to fool ourselves into believing we’ll one day get around to it.
+However, guilt or a false sense of responsibility can cause us to fool ourselves into believing we’ll one day get around to it.

 Have an honest think – what would be the worst case scenario if I eliminate this task or project from my list?
 If there is no or little real consequence, chances are it can be safely deleted.